 Our coaching roles comes in two varieties – a more junior position (Vice President) and a more senior position (Partner), with the difference between the two being the executive experience you bring and the type of clients with whom you work.

-This position is full-time and requires moderate travel (about two days a month for candidates based in D.C., and slightly more for candidates in other places).
+This position is full-time and can be based anywhere in the country.
+It requires moderate travel (about two days a month for candidates based in D.C., and slightly more for candidates in other places).

 We also offer excellent benefits, including an additional 5% employer contribution to your retirement fund with no match required.